owenrbk/ad-lab/README.md

 ## Client Computer Domain Configuration
 * Using the CLIENT01 Workstation created in previous steps, we will first log in with a local administrator account.
-* Upon login, we will go to network connections (Windows + R, ncpa.cpl), and change the IPv4 properties of the network adapter so that the preferred DNS server is the domain controller's private IP Address.
+* Upon login, we will go to network connections, and change the IPv4 properties of the network adapter so that the preferred DNS server is the domain controller's private IP Address.
 This ensures that our Active Directory Domain Names can be read by our client computer.
 * Next is to join the domain.
 We will need to open **Settings**, **System**, **About**, then **Rename this PC (advanced)**.
 * Here we can rename the computer to **client**, and make it a member of **lab.local**.
 It will prompt to restart the PC.